Westwood-Robotics/DAnTE_V2/README.md

 ### 4. SciPy

 The SciPy package is required for kinematics.
 Install with pip before playing with DAnTE.
+* You might also need to install Pybind11 before SciPy.

 ### 5. WiringPi & spidev